When’s the best time to book flights?

 The Tuesday myth comes from the fact that many US airlines open up their flight sales on Monday night or midnight Tuesday morning.
 But Bloomberg reports that you’ll likely only save about 6% overall on any given Tuesday, according to data from airline research company Hopper.

 Hopper suggests you’re likely to find a better price when booking mid-week—Tuesday, Wednesday, or Thursday—but warns that there’s not really a magic day where you’ll find the best bargains.
 Airline prices change constantly, and will depend on where you are, where you’re going, and when you want to fly.
 Research the route you plan on taking so you know what to expect in terms of pricing.
 That way, when you find a super deal, you’ll be able to pounce.
 To save you some time, download a price-tracking app to your smartphone to alert you when the best deals become available.

 How early should you book a flight to get the best deal?

-Working out how long to leave it before booking your flight can feel like playing a game of chicken.
+Working out how long to wait before booking your flight can feel like playing a game of chicken.
 However, the rules of the game change depending on:

 When’s the best time to book a long-haul flight?

 When it comes to long-haul flights, the safest bet is to book well in advance.
-This means booking your trip around 2–8 months ahead of time to get the most out of those cheaper prices.
-If you can stomach it, last-minute bargains are usually available 1-4 weeks before you go—but these cheaper tickets aren’t guaranteed.
+This means booking your trip around two to eight months ahead of time to get the cheapest prices.
+If you can stomach it, last-minute bargains are usually available one to four weeks before you go—but these cheaper tickets aren’t guaranteed.